Disability in Liberia: Schools for Students with Disabilities

 The Liberia School for the Blind was founded in 1977 in Virginia, Monrovia.
 In 2023, it was serving 45 residential students.
-The Liberia School for the Blind was the only school for students with disabilities to receive governmental support through a USD 50,000 subsidy within the FY 2023 National Budget.
+The Liberia School for the Blind was the only school for students with disabilities to receive governmental support through a US$50,000 subsidy within the FY 2023 National Budget.
 To provide additional support, the NGO Youth for Global Initiative works with the school, focusing on sourcing assistive technology for visual impairments and delivering trainings for the school on using the technology.